vodolaz095/hunt/tutorials/profiling.md

 `profiling:*`

+##Events and namespaces
+HuntJS uses the [Event Emitter2](https://www.npmjs.org/package/eventemitter2) to help catching the event needed.
+You can see broad description of [this in tutorial of events](/documentation/tutorial-events.html)

 ##Profiling the redis database
 There are events emitted on every redis command.
 Namespace is `profiling:redis:*` with namespaces consisted of redis command names and arguments' values